Cerebral Palsy & Hyperbaric Oxygen Therapy

 If a child vomits in the chamber there is a higher risk of choking on the vomit (aspiration).
 The high pressure tends to force the vomit back into the airway.

-In the published studies up to 12 percent of the children had seizures during treatment.
+In the published studies up to 12 in 100 children had seizures during treatment.
 There is the possibility of breathing in vomit if the child vomits during a seizure.

 How can I decide about hyperbaric oxygen therapy for my child with cerebral palsy?

 If parents are planning to use this option for their child, they should carefully consider the following points:

 - Does my child have seizures (epileptic convulsions)?
 If yes, does my child sometimes vomit during seizures?